rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter01_intro.md

-# Chapter 1 – Introduction
+# Chapter 1 – Introduction to Monte Carlo in Pharma

 Monte Carlo methods are powerful simulation tools widely used in engineering, finance, and increasingly in the **pharmaceutical industry**.